Fireworks Data and Statistics

 • Additionally, there were less than five total hospitalizations due to firework-related injuries in 2022.

-In 2021, there were 140 Emergency Department visits caused by fireworks.
+In 2021, there were 140 Emergency Department visits with a fireworks-related injury.

 • Males accounted for 71% of those visits.